-Babolat Pure Strike Review: 3rd Generation Racquet
+Babolat Pure Strike Review: A Control-Oriented Racquet

 This is the 3rd generation of the Pure Strike, and Babolat has made some relevant updates you should know about.
 First, we’ll take a look at the specifications and show you how they will affect the performance of this tennis racquet.